ohenrib-jpg/rss-aggregator/README.md

 - Bayesian fusion and improved confidence calculation
 - Frontend adjusted to use `confidence` and display `bayesian_posterior`
 - Tests added in `Scripts/`
-- All road are now factorized
-Et repo toujours public /Always public : ohenri-jpg
+Et repo toujours public : ohenri-jpg